 Location

-The Golden Gate Bridge spans across the Golden Gate Strait, a narrow body of water connecting the Pacific Ocean to the San Francisco Bay.
+The Golden Gate Bridge spans the Golden Gate Strait, a narrow body of water connecting the Pacific Ocean to the San Francisco Bay.
 Located in California, USA, the bridge connects the city of San Francisco to Marin County.

 Surrounding Areas